Chapter 6: In the Wilds by the Xap'yu

 A sudden gust of air coaxed Jyevodirr out of his memories, making him blink and attentively look around.

 Jyevodirr inhaled the cool morning air deeply.
 It tickled his nostrils and throat.
 In the distance, the Xap’yu’s glimmer broke uncertainly through the thick riparian wall and played hide and seek with his eyes.
+Wondering if he was going back to memories too much today, he headed towards the riverside.
+He didn’t want to revisit the days he started questioning what strength was.
+Not if he could help it.

 Getting under the line of trees took him as long as it took the sun to rise above the horizon.
 Colours were returning back to the land, but there was not much to see.
 Outside the woods, there were gold-tinged browns of the soil and grass; inside, there were gold-tinged browns of tree trunks and near leafless shrubs.
-He was surrounded by a brown world washed in pale golden.
+He was surrounded by a brown world washed in pale golden light.

+Here and today, no such thing happened.
+They were more numerous here than around Orron, or even at the place he had first seen them, but their fluffy, red flowers were nowhere to be seen.
+The apparently hadn’t bloomed the entire year up to now.
 Nonetheless, Jyevodirr found them beautiful.
 He admired their knotted barks, their short, twisting trunks and branches, and their near-barren crown with short, pinnate leaves still desperately clinging on.
 To him, they were a delightful resistance of beauty amidst this multi-brown hued brutality.

-Turning his attention away from the trees, he looked far out towards the river.
-Being as faintly brown as it was, Xap’yu almost sported a murky look.
-It surprised Jyevodirr, however, not because of its colour, but because it almost looked deeper and wilder here than around Orron.
+Once Jyevodirr’s appetite was satisfied, he sent his gaze out far towards the river.
+Being as faintly brown as it was, Xap’yu was sporting an almost murky look.
+Its appearance surprised him, not because of its colour however, but because it almost looked deeper and wilder here than around Orron.
 How could that happen, when trees and shrubs had only become scarcer the further north they had travelled?
+He made a mental note to ask Rraos about this later.

-Turning around, he noticed that the two pale dots in the brown world were closer than he had anticipated.
+But where even was the older youth?
+Did he and R’vag forget the need to keep walking?
+Jyevodirr turned around to look for them and noticed that the two pale dots in the brown world were closer than he had anticipated.
 Maybe their argument was over?

 “Hurry up you slowpokes!”
 Jyevodirr bellowed at the top of his lungs.
 “I want to sit at the riverbank!
 The day won’t wait for you two to finish bickering!”